metapay-creator/metapayp2p-lazai-frontend/README.md

 > This graph demonstrates how the balance grows with 10 cycles of distribution and stabilizes through periodic recollection, enabling a sustainable circulation model of basic income.

 **Important:**
-In the MetaPay simulation, the national wallet must follow a strict cycle of 10 rounds of distribution followed by 1 round of recollection, repeated continuously.
+In the MetaPay simulation, the national wallet must follow a strict cycle of **10 rounds of distribution followed by 1 round of recollection**, repeated continuously.
-This ensures the balance circulation model remains sustainable and reflects the core principle of this basic income theory.

-Additionally, all peer-to-peer (P2P) transactions between users, as well as transactions between users and companies, are allowed at any time without restrictions.
-This simulates free-market interactions within the system.
+If after 10 distributions and 1 recollection the **National Wallet balance remains at 4999**, the system requires **manual adjustment** by transferring **1 unit** from a **user wallet holding an odd amount of MetaPay** back to the National Wallet.

+This allows the next distribution to proceed normally.

+> In real-life pilot projects, population increase or decrease may require manual adjustment accounts or automated balancing bots to stabilize the circulation system.

+---

+## 🏛️ Real-World Pilot Project Consideration

+MetaPay’s model suggests implementing either:

+- ✅ **Manual Adjustment Accounts** for population fluctuations
+- ✅ **Automated Balancing Bots** integrated with on-chain monitoring tools

+This allows seamless adaptation even in dynamic economic environments.

+---

+## 🛣️ Roadmap

+- ✅ Phase 1: Simulation & AI Behavior Analysis (Completed)
+- 🔄 Phase 2: Automated Balancing Mechanism (Planned)
+- 🏛️ Phase 3: Institutional Pilot Testing with Governments/NGOs (Planned)

+---

+## 👥 Want to Join as a Tester?

+We are onboarding testers for the next round of MetaPayP2P simulation.
+📧 Contact us at anioia33@gmail.com

+---

+> “MetaPay is not just a simulation — it’s a vision for a freer, sustainable economy.”
+> — Gyuha Yoon, Creator of MetaPay

 ---